Diagnostic Medical Sonography - Certificate of Completion

 Doña Ana Community College

-This is a limited-entry program accepting students only in the spring semester.
+This is a limited-entry program beginning only in the spring semester.
 Criteria and factors used in evaluating applicants include the following:

 NOTE: A grade of C- or better on a traditional grading scale is required in designated Mathematics courses.
 Students must earn a final grade of C or better in all required DMS courses/Technical Requirements and achieve a cumulative grade-point average of at least 2.0.
 The DMS program utilizes an accelerated grading scale.
 74% is the minimum passing score for all assignments, assessments, and overall class grading and corresponds to a "C."